oracle-samples/bysyscall/README.md

   brk                                                               3
 ```

 Only 1 getpid() system call is done!
+(This is done deliberately bypassing
+the getpid() wrapper to check that the values we retrieve are correct).
-So we can see the difference in
-terms of syscall overhead can be significant.
+So we can see the difference in terms of syscall overhead can be significant.

 We can try using `LD_PRELOAD=/usr/lib64/libbysyscall.so` with other programs.
 If we set `BYSYSCALL_LOG=info`, libbysyscall will log additional info on